 Incoming freshmen are strongly encouraged to take part in the new student orientations that take place just before the beginning of classes.
 These special activities provide all new students with an opportunity to become acquainted with and to feel part of UW-Platteville’s campus and the local community.
 The activities are both social and informative.
 They include tours of the campus, assistance with class scheduling and picking up textbooks, visits with college deans and faculty, small group discussions and at least one all-student social event that brings together newcomers and returning students.

 Each student must meet with an assigned academic advisor before registering.
 Students may also wish to visit the department chair of their major to see what general education, major or minor requirements they have left to meet.
 Academic Requirement reports are available to students and advisors before advance registration begins.
-Students must meet with an advisor to fill out a worksheet listing their desired course schedule and receive a personal identification number to release the advising hold.
+Students must meet with an advisor to review their requirements and discuss their desired course schedule.
+The advisor will then provide the student with a personal identification number to release the advising hold.

 Students are assigned an advance registration appointment based upon the number of credits earned: those with the most credits earned (seniors) register first, followed by juniors, sophomores and freshmen.
 Courses fill on a first-come basis; therefore, students are encouraged to take advantage of advance registration.

 Students who miss advance registration may still register during regular or late registration.
-Dates for these registration periods are also listed on the Registrar’s home page (www.uwplatt.edu/registrar/).
+Dates for these registration periods are also listed on the academic calendar (https://www.uwplatt.edu/academic-calendar).

 Transfer students may register with continuing students only if they have been admitted, the evaluation of previous coursework has been completed before the pre-registration date and the enrollment deposit has been paid.
 Therefore, early application is necessary for pre-registration.